dotnet/docs/docs/csharp/csharp-7.md

 [!code-csharp[NamedTuple](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#05_NamedTuple "Named tuple")]

 > [!NOTE]
-> The new tuples features require the @System.ValueTuple@ type.
+> The new tuples features require the @System.ValueTuple type.
 For Visual Studio 15
 > Preview 5 and earlier preview releases, you must add the NuGet package "System.ValueTuple",
 > available in the pre-release stream.